-Pencelli Castle Park is a fine place to explore the breathtaking Brecon Beacons or the Taff Cycle Trail from.
-The serviced pitches are near a village pub and neighbouring red deer on a farm.
+Pencelli Castle Park is a multi award winning family run park and a fine place to start exploring the breathtaking Brecon Beacons or the Taff Cycle Trail.
+The serviced pitches are near a village pub and red deer live in a field next to the camptsite.

 Pont Kemys Caravan and Camping Park by the River Usk is one of the best places to pull up in Monmouthshire.
 The eight-acre site near Usk has plenty of room, and there's a dog exercise area if you're planning to bring a pet along for the ride!
 The lovely market town of Abergavenny is seven miles away.

 Hafan y Môr Holiday Park is set within a 500-acre site on the edge of Snowdonia National Park.
 Along with 75 pitches for caravans, there's direct access to two beaches, boating facilities, a swimming pool complex and go-karting to name but a few of its attractions.